 Fig trees love a hot, fairly dry climate so are ideal for most parts of Australia, where they can be planted at any time of year.
 They need full sun but dislike strong winds, so choose a sheltered position if this is an issue in your area.
 Although they grow happily in alkaline soils, they especially enjoy a compost-rich, slightly acidic soil, so don’t hesitate to dig plenty of Searles 5IN1 Plus into the soil before planting.
 Avoid high nitrogen fertilisers as this will encourage excess leaf production at the expense of fruit.
 Good drainage is essential, so if you have heavy, clay soil, build up soil in mounds to improve drainage or plant on a slope where water will drain away easily in wet weather.
 Figs enjoy a Mediterranean climate with hot, dry summers and cool, wet winters, so don’t overwater during the summer.
 Excessively wet weather or overwatering during fruit set can cause the fruit to split.
 They can also be sensitive to frost when young, so be prepared to protect them with a towel or shade cloth if necessary, for their first 1–3 winters.
 Once established, they can tolerate quite heavy frosts.

-Most fig trees produce two crops annually.
-The first crop is known as the Breba crop and usually has larger fruit but a smaller yield.
-The second crop is called the Higos crop and is considered the main crop for the year.
+Most figs produce two crops annually.
+The first crop is known as a Breba crop growing on last years wood produces smaller yields from late Winter into Spring.
+While the second crop is called the Higos crop and is considered the main harvest for the year in late Summer into early Autumn.
 Figs are very perishable and fresh fruit are best eaten within days of picking for best quality.
 (Drying is an efficient way of storing them but it is said that about 40% of C and B group vitamins are lost in this process.)
 Figs are ready to harvest when they droop a little rather than standing erect on their stems and should feel soft when given a gentle squeeze.
 The fruit may split slightly and the ‘eye’ at the base of the fruit may form a small opening and ooze a sweet syrup.
 Hold the fig from the stem and twist-pull gently to remove it.
 Ripe fruit can be stored in the fridge for several days, but don’t wash it until it is ready to be eaten.
 Figs can be harvested when almost ripe, and allowed to ripen at room temperature indoors.

 Pruning fig trees